tomtzook/frc-learn-docs/java-cheatsheet.md

 Class_Name var_name = new Class_Name();
 Class_Name var_name = new Class_Name( parameters );

-Person person;
+// declare variable for storing an instance of Person Person person;
+// declare variable for storing an instance of Person and assigning it a new instance of Person.
-Person person = new Person("Barak Obama", 25);
+// the new instance receives the parameters "Barak Obama", 25 into the constructor Person person = new Person("Barak Obama", 25);

 // access
 type name = var_name.attribute;
 var_name.attribute = value;

-int a = person.age;
+// save value of attribute age from instance in person variable, into variable a int a = person.age;
-person.age = 55;
+// save value 55 into attribute age of the instance in person variable person.age = 55;

 // method invocation